textwire/textwire.github.io/docs/1.x/language-elements/index.md

 The `@else` statement is optional and can be used to render content when there are no iterations in the loop.
 :::

+You can also use `@break` and `@continue` directives inside of a for loop to break or continue the loop.

 ### Each loop

 Each statement is a special for loop that you can use to iterate over an array.
 It has a declaration and an array. `@each(<declaration> in <array>)`.
 Here is an example of using each loop: